SunnyTripathi/TSF-Internship/TASK 8/Task8.md

 ● Stock to analyze and predict - SENSEX (S&P BSE SENSEX) ● Download historical stock prices from finance.yahoo.com ● Download textual (news) data from https://bit.ly/36fFPI6

+## DATA FOR TEXTUAL ANALYSIS IS BIG AND NOT WORKING IN MY LAPTOP, HENCE REDUCED IT SIZE.
+PERFORMED ONLY BASIC IDEA OF STOCK AND TEXTUAL ANALYSIS